1. Know how much house you can afford

 The mortgage industry is intensely competitive.
 Lenders are perpetually trying to outdo each other in the battle for your business, so take the time to do some comparison shopping.

-According to a Freddie Mac study, borrowers who comparison shop to five lenders can save about $3,000 over time, compared to someone who seeks out only one loan offer.
+According to a Freddie Mac study, borrowers who compare quotes from five mortgage lenders can save about $3,000 over time, compared to someone who seeks out only one loan offer.

 But be sure to look at other aspects of their loans, too, including penalties and various terms and features that might impact the overall cost of your mortgage.
 The devil really is in the details — ask anyone who has ever been surprised by a balloon payment or gargantuan prepayment penalty.

-However, if you’re a good candidate, lenders will want your business.
+However, if you’re a good candidate, the best mortgage lenders will want your business.
 That means they may even be willing to knock the costs down a bit — if you ask.

 Remember, you can always partner up with a mortgage broker to help guide you through the process of nailing down your first home loan.
 Once your mortgage closes and you’ve bought your first home, you’ll have one more person to celebrate with.